The Uni Tutor – Guide to Avoiding Essay Scams

 Scroll down to start reading or select an option from the menu below to jump directly to that section:

-- Our UK landline number is shown at the top of this website.
+- Our SWISS landline number is shown at the top of this website.
 Please give us a call, we promise you won’t hear any strange ring tones and that your call will not be redirected to an overseas call center.

 - Our prices are realistic.
 That’s because we use professionals and we will never use ESL (English Second Language) writers.
 You can see our recruitment policy on our writer page.